 Randal soon found himself in legal trouble when he was unable to meet the financial demands of court-ordered child support.
 And it was this new dilemma that eventually paved the way to Royal Pines.

 “I couldn’t do anything,” he said.
 “And my [extended] family felt like if something didn’t change I was going to die, and they were right.
-They came to me with a proposition: if I’d go somewhere and get help, they’d catch me up on my child support.
+They came to me with a proposition: if I’d go somewhere and get help from a recovering from addiction, they’d catch me up on my child support.
 I thought that was a good deal.
 It turns out, I had a cousin that came through the center and that’s how we found out about it.”

 Randal felt a surge of apprehension from the start because he didn’t believe a faith-based facility could help where other 12-step programs had failed.